 An interesting experiment took place from 1958 until 1967 where a three car train was formed using motor cars 56 and 3 as the outer cars and trailer 32 as the centre car.
 To be able to work in 3 car formation, motor cars 56 and 3 needed their control equipment adjusted and some motors cut out on both cars to stop them from knocking out the power to the rest of the Subway!
 Car 3 had it's offside T-Irons relocated from the front of the car, which was standard for all motor cars, to the rear of the car.

-Trailer 32 was fitted with a set of centre doors following an accident where the cradle of the crane dropped onto the car when being lowered onto the track.
-32 had to have major repairs following the accident including the complete rebuilding of the roof and was the perfect candidate for reconstruction, the extra set of doors replacing 4 seats and making it quicker for loading.
+Trailer 32, had been fitted with a set of centre doors following a major overhaul.
+The overhaul occured as 32 had to have major repairs following the 1954 incident where the crane hook snapped and dropped the cradle on to the roof of the car resulting in the complete rebuilding of the roof.
+The opportunity was taken to fit the extra set of doors, which replaced 4 seats and made loading quicker.
 The additional length of the 3 car train meant that the front and the rear of the train was in the tunnels at most stations thus the front door of car 56 and the rear door of car 3 were locked out of use when running in 3 car formation.

 The 3 car set was always used in the following formation: 56+32+3 and could only be used on Outer Circle.
 The 3 car set soon earned the nickname 'Sputnik' as it had a reputation of spending more time up in the sheds than it did in the tunnels and regularly had to be partly or fully lifted for faults or other issues to be dealt with.